Health Education Toolkit

 1. Exploring the Topics: The toolkit is divided into 6 topics: Wellness, Substance Use, Social and Emotional Health, Nutrition, Safety, and Sexual Health.
 Each unit contains lesson plans, activity ideas, discussion prompts, and more.

-3. Adapting to Your Classroom: Feel free to adapt the provided materials to suit your classroom dynamics and individual student needs.
-Add your personal touch to make lessons more relatable and engaging.
+3. Adapting to Your Classroom: Adapt the provided materials to suit the age group of your students, classroom dynamics, and individual student needs.

 Wellness